medyan-dev/MEDYANSimRunner.jl/README.md

 ### `Manifest.toml` and `Project.toml`

 These contain the julia environment used when running the simulation.
-These must contain HDF5 and JSON3, because these are required for saving data.
+These must contain HDF5, JSON3, and LoggingExtras, because these are required for saving data.

 ### Main loop pseudo code